-o All claims for reimbursement of Independent Living expenditures prior to 09/30/97 must be submitted to the Bureau of Local Financial Operations by November 30, 1997.

-- o Any use of federal Independent Living initiative funds for the purchase of equipment having a unit cost in excess of \$5,000 requires prior federal approval.
-Requests for approval of such expenditures should be submitted to my office to the attention of Nancy Martinez, with a copy to the appropriate Regional Office. - o EDP-related expenditures of any amount (hardware, software, programming services, etc.), must be submitted to the Local District Proposal Review section of the Division of SSIS for approval.
+- o All claims for reimbursement of Independent Living expenditures prior to 09/30/98 must be submitted to the Bureau of Finance, Office of Temporary and Disability Assistance by November 30, 1998. - o Any use of federal Independent Living initiative funds for the purchase of equipment having a unit cost in excess of \$5,000 requires prior federal approval.
+Requests for approval of such expenditures should be submitted to my office, with a copy to the appropriate Regional Office. - o EDP-related expenditures of any amount (hardware, software, programming services, etc.), must be submitted to my office for approval.